E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

      emerge -a gentoo-kernel-bin linux-firmware
      ```

-     > Use `gentoo-kernel-bin` to install the latest stable pre-compiled kernel to shorten time.
+     > Use `gentoo-kernel-bin` to install the latest stable pre-compiled kernel to save time.

      > Be sure to install `intel-microcode` if you have an Intel CPU, while AMD's is included in `linux-firmware`.